Jonovono/Tapadoodledo/README.md

 * Perhaps add tap to get a fake phone call
 * I had an idea for an app to help you stop saying 'um/ah/etc'.
 If it detected those, it would vibrate.
 Out of my league though.
 * Tap to share contact information with someone around you would be neat.
+* Clean up the code.
+I basically wrote this not knowing much about objective-c.
+Would just Google if something was not working.
+I am still confused about interfaces/properties.
+Probably will abstract the accelerometer data into its own class.

 # Questions / Contact.